Gervi-Hera-Vitr/sindri-labs/README.md

 - [**labs**](./labs) - <span style="color: lightgreen"> The **hands-on** learning **labs**</span> - _the most important part of the school program_;
   - **For teachers**: this is a place to collaborate with your student by pair-programming;
   - **For students**: this is Your Place!
 To play and to learn by doing.
+- [production](./production) - The most important student deliverables: real world applications;
+  - Consists of Git Modules which are real life application projects linked by students;
+  - Performance of products in production overrides any other scoring criteria at school.

 **Supporting materials, modules, and artifacts:**